Real Recipes From Real Home Cooks ®

 1

-Preheat the oven to 350 degrees F. Bake the potatoes until cooked through, 50 to 60 minutes.
+Preheat the oven to 350 degrees F. Place the potatoes on a foil-lined baking sheet and bake until cooked through, 50 to 60 minutes.
 Remove and allow to cool for a minimum of 2 hours.

 • Cooled potatoes cut in half.